radius-project/docs/docs/content/getting-started/quickstarts/dapr-quickstart/dapr-microservices-add-dapr/index.md

 {{< rad file="snippets/trait.bicep" embed=true marker="//SAMPLE" replace-key-container="//CONTAINER" replace-value-container="container: {...}" >}}

-The `traits` section is used to configure cross-cutting behaviors of components.
+The `extensions` section is used to configure cross-cutting behaviors of components.
 Since Dapr is not part of the standard definition of a container, it can be added via a trait.
 Traits have a `kind` so that they can be strongly typed.

 ## Add `dapr-backend` Dapr Invoke Route